rbreslow/omegle-textchat/README.md

     # disconnect the chat with current stranger
     omegle.disconnect(done)

-    # indicate that you've started typing
+    # indicate that you have started typing
     omegle.typing(done)

-    # indicate that you've stopped typing
+    # indicate that you have stopped typing
     omegle.stoppedtyping(done)

     # Say something to the stranger